 The screenshot below shows a price chart with a 50 and 21 period moving average.
-You can see that during the range, moving averages completely lose their validity, bit as soon as price starts trending and swinging, they perfectly act as support and resistance again.
+You can see that during the range, moving averages completely lose their validity, bit as soon as the price starts trending and swinging, they perfectly act as support and resistance again.

 #3 Bollinger Bands and the end of a trend

 The Bollinger Bands are a technical indicator based on moving averages.
 In the middle of the Bollinger Bands, you find the 20 periods moving average and the outer Bands measure price volatility.

 During ranges, the price fluctuates around the moving average, but the outer Bands are still very important.
 When price touches the outer Bands during a range, it can often foreshadow the reversal into the opposite direction when it’s followed by a rejection.
 So, even though moving averages lose their validity during ranges, the Bollinger Bands are a great tool that still allows you to analyze price effectively.

 During trends, Bollinger Bands can help you stay in trades.
 During a strong trend, the price usually pulls away from its moving average, but it moves close to the Outer Band.
 When price then breaks the moving average again, it signals a change in direction.
 Furthermore, whenever you see a violation of the outer Band during a trend, it often foreshadows a retracement – however, it does NOT mean a reversal until the moving average has been broken.